 Juelsgaard Intellectual Property and Innovation Clinic

-Established with generous support from Stephen Juelsgaard, JD ’82, the Juelsgaard Intellectual Property and Innovation Clinic provides an opportunity for students to advocate on behalf of clients for the development and application of intellectual property law and regulatory policy in ways that maximize the underlying goals of those laws and regulations: promoting innovation, creativity and generativity.
-Students represent important stakeholders such as national and regional non-profit organizations, groups or associations of innovators, entrepreneurs, technology users or consumers, economists, technologists, legal academics, and the like, and occasionally individual inventors, start-ups, journalists, or researchers, seeking to promote an approach to IP policy that is more informed, thoughtful, nuanced and balanced than might otherwise be the case.
+The Juelsgaard Intellectual Property and Innovation Clinic provides an opportunity for students to advocate on behalf of clients for the development and application of intellectual property law and regulatory policies that maximize the underlying goals of those laws and regulations: promoting innovation, creativity and generativity.
+Students represent important stakeholders such as national and regional non-profit organizations; associations of innovators, entrepreneurs, technology users and consumers; groups of technologists or legal academics; and occasionally individual inventors, start-ups, journalists, or researchers.